gear-foundation/academy/docs/03-intermediate/05-homework/assignment.md

 ## Afterword

-- The homework should be done as the PR in the GitHub repository.
+- The assignment should be done as the PR in the GitHub repository.